 Changes in the protein expression as measured by IHC has been utilized for many years as the gold-standard to quantitate the actual translation of altered gene products.
 Our ability to interrogate key protein markers (e.g. PD-L1, HER2, AR, MGMT, TOP1) provides insights on potential response to both cytotoxic agents as well as emerging clinical trials.

 Paradigm promises a clinically relevant turnaround time.
-Customers can expect 4 to 5 days from sample receipt to reporting ensures continuity of clinical care.
+Customers can expect 5 days from sample receipt to reporting ensures continuity of clinical care.

 Paradigm 5000x average depth of coverage ensures confidence in that both positive and negative calls are correct.
 This level of assurance is unique to Paradigm.

 mRNA targets account for a significant number of PCDx’s actionable results and is not commercially available with associated DNA findings outside of Paradigm.